Fields of Gold: Background

-"Fields of Gold" and all the other tracks on the album were recorded at Lake House in Wiltshire, mixed at The Townhouse Studio, London, England and mastered at Masterdisk, New York City.
+"Fields of Gold" and all the other tracks on Sting's fourth studio album Ten Summoner's Tales (1993) were recorded at Lake House in Wiltshire, mixed at The Townhouse Studio, London, England and mastered at Masterdisk, New York City.
 The harmonica solo is played by Brendan Power, and the Northumbrian smallpipes are played by Kathryn Tickell at the end of verses one and three.